subhramukherjee2398/Js--Interview-Answers/Coding-Challenges/Javascript/Coding.md

 const uniqueArr = [...new Set(arr)];
 ```

-## Find maximum value in a numbered array?
+## 9.Find maximum value in a numbered array?

 ```js
 let arr = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];